If you are angry, let your anger be fire

 Forgive us our impertinence, Oh God.

-We see others with criticism.
+see others with criticism.

 You see us all with love-filled eyes.